MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-10-03-kerry-minnear.markdown

 ### Lotus Super 7

 In the 1970s, I owned a Lotus Super 7 Series 4.
 In an effort to be practical, I ended up selling it, but there was no market for it where I was living, so I had a friend drive it up to the city to sell it.
 He loved it so much he ended up buying it himself.
-I really miss that car and woud love to get another someday.
+I really miss that car and would love to get another someday.